Lunar calendar: Lunisolar calendars

-Most calendars referred to as "lunar" calendars are in fact lunisolar calendars.
-Their months are based on observations of the lunar cycle, with intercalation being used to bring them into general agreement with the solar year.
+Most calendars referred to as "lunar" calendars are lunisolar calendars.
+Their months are based on observations of the lunar cycle, with periodic intercalation being used to restore them into general agreement with the solar year.
 The solar "civic calendar" that was used in ancient Egypt showed traces of its origin in the earlier lunar calendar, which continued to be used alongside it for religious and agricultural purposes.
-Present-day lunisolar calendars include the Chinese, Vietnamese, Hindu, Hebrew and Thai calendars.
+Present-day lunisolar calendars include the Chinese, Korean, Vietnamese, Hindu, Hebrew and Thai calendars.

-Synodic months are 29 or 30 days in length, making a lunar year of 12 months about 11 to 12 days shorter than a solar year.
-Some lunar calendars do not use intercalation, for example the lunar Hijri calendar used by most Muslims.
-For those that do, such as the Hebrew calendar, and Buddhist Calendars in Myanmar, the most common form of intercalation is to add an additional month every second or third year.
+The most common form of intercalation is to add an additional month every second or third year.
 Some lunisolar calendars are also calibrated by annual natural events which are affected by lunar cycles as well as the solar cycle.
-An example of this is the lunar calendar of the Banks Islands, which includes three months in which the edible palolo worms mass on the beaches.
+An example of this is the lunisolar calendar of the Banks Islands, which includes three months in which the edible palolo worms mass on the beaches.
 These events occur at the last quarter of the lunar month, as the reproductive cycle of the palolos is synchronized with the moon.

-In the East Asian cultural sphere, the lunisolar Chinese calendar strongly influenced the traditional calendars used in neighbouring East Asian countries including notably Vietnam and Korea.
-It was believed to have been first established by Emperor Huang Ti of China in 2600 BC.